jeremychiaa/ETL-project/README.md

 - The final dataframe was written to a csv file in preparation for importing into an sql database.

 ### Data Loading
+- Google Cloud SQL was chosen to store our data as it was convenient for us to load our seperate tables from remote computers to one single database